-If scholars wish to work on site for longer than the set period, they need to negotiate this separately with you.
-You are under no obligation to allow a longer period, nor to offer additional remuneration for any extra period.
+If scholars wish to work on site for longer than the set period, they need to negotiate this separately with the Client.
+They are under no obligation to allow a longer period, nor to offer additional remuneration for any extra period.

-If you do offer a scholar paid employment in addition to their CEED engagement, any such arrangement is between you and the CEED Scholar.
-Please make sure there is a written record of the dates for any additional paid employment as there are insurance ramifications (see section: "Insurance and Safety on site").
+If the Client does offer a scholar paid employment in addition to their CEED engagement, any such arrangement is between them and the CEED Scholar.
+They are required to have a written record of the dates for any additional paid employment as there are insurance ramifications (see section: "Insurance and Safety on site").